howjmay/prebuilt-riscv-toolchain/README.md

 # prebuilt-riscv-toolchain

 The release from the official repository [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) has a lack of several necessary features.
-Therefore, this repository provides a latest prebuilt RISCV GNU toolchain binary.
+Therefore, this repository provides a latest prebuilt RISCV GNU toolchain binary on `x86` architecture for Linux.
 This can help developers to set up CI (e.g. GitHub Action).

 This repository includes the cross compiled toolchains and qemu simulators.